andrefsilveira1/geogame-open/README.md

 # How I made it:

 I used Golang, Fiber (Go framework), React, Ant-design, Terraform, Docker, Azure SQL Database, Azure Server and Azure Container Apps.
-In this repository, I hide infraestructure details for security.
+In this repository, I hide infrastructure details for security.

 # How execute: